AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## Testing
-A total of 37 experiments were done to find the best algorithm for classifying pink lady and granny smith apples.
+A total of 47 experiments were done to find the best algorithm for classifying pink lady and granny smith apples.
 Here are some discoveries I made during experimenting and tweaking the hyperparameters and training set size of the model:

-The number of neurons in the output layer significantly affects the accuracy of predicting the test set.
-The models with 0 neurons and 20 neurons delivered the best results on the given data as shown in the bar chart.
-Despite this, as there was no noticeable improvement in accuracy using 20 neurons, I opted to use 0 neurons to maintain a lower model complexity, which in turn would reduce latency.

 Due to time constraints it was difficult to take 100s of photos, to overcome the small amount of training data I used data augmentation.
 This method creates random artificial images from the source data using various methods such as random rotations, shifts, and shears.
 I found the model only benefited from data augmentation when the number of epochs was increased otherwise data augmentation negatively impacted on predicting test data in my experiments.

+The models listed below share identical hyperparameters and were compared in terms of on-device performance on the Arduino Nano 33 BLE Sense (Cortex-M4F 64MHz).
+MobileNetV1 96x96 0.1 was ultimately selected due to its high accuracy and fast inferencing time.
+MobileNetV2, by contrast, exhibited a slower inferencing time.
+This discrepancy could be attributed to the more complex neural network architecture of V2 compared to V1.
+Another significant factor influencing inferencing time was the width multiplier; lower values resulted in faster inferencing times.
+Inferencing time is crucial in self-checkout applications, as it helps reduce queue times and provides a more responsive, improved user experience.
+Interestingly, MobileNetV1 outperformed MobileNetV2 in both accuracy and inferencing time while using the same hyperparameters and consuming fewer resources, as illustrated in the figure below.

 By using live classification, I could identify biases in the training dataset, I discovered that red apples would be classified as green if it appears in the top lefthand corner of the image.
 To counter this I took more images of red apples where the apple appeared in the top lefthand corner.
 I also discovered that green backgrounds would influence the model to predict red apples as green, so I collected more training data to counter this.